equwal/LispBrain/README.md

 Any other character is considered a "comment" meaning it does nothing.
 ```

-These can be combined into a string such as the following "Hello World!#\Newline" program:
+These can be combined into a string such as the following "Hello World!" program:
 ```
 > (interpret "++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.")
 "Hello World!